-We now turn to a set of analyses in which we tested the lrd package’s ability to accurately score free recall data.
+We now turn to a set of analyses in which we evaluated the lrd package’s ability to accurately score free-recall data.
 First, we detail the dataset, including all participant and stimuli characteristics.
-We follow the same general procedure used to validate the cued recall functions, including the use of sensitivity and specificity analyses to test potential cutoff values and comparing the lrd scored output to the original human coded data as a test of whether the original results can replicate.
+We follow the same general procedure used to validate the cued-recall functions, including the use of sensitivity and specificity analyses to test potential cutoff values and comparing the lrd scored output to the original human-coded data as a test of whether the original results can replicate.
 Finally, we conclude the analyses by computing Cohen’s κ to assess reliability between the various coding sources.

 Participants and Materials

 All data used in these analyses was originally published in Experiment 4A of Huff et al. (2018), who recruited 120 to complete the study online via Amazon’s Mechanical Turk.
 Participants were presented with three types of study lists: Categorical lists in which items were strongly related to one another (e.g., birds, fruits, etc.), ad-hoc lists in which items were weakly (e.g., things made of wood, things that are liquids, etc.), and unrelated lists in which items shared no semantic relatedness.
 Each list contained 20 items and all participants studied six lists.
-List type was manipulated within subjects such that participants studied two of each list type.
+List type was manipulated within-subjects such that participants studied two of each list type.
 Thus, each participant always studied two categorical lists, two ad-hoc lists, and two unrelated lists.
-Following presentation of each list, participants completed a free recall task.
-As such, this experiment provided us with 720 individual free recall tests (120 participants X 6 list presentations).
+Following presentation of each list, participants completed a free-recall test.
+This experiment provided us with 720 individual free recall tests (120 participants × 6 list presentations).
 Because each list contained 20 items, there were 14,400 potentially correct responses across participants.

 Data Processing and Scoring

-To assess the reliability of the free recall scoring functions, we used lrd to first convert the data from wide to long format and then to score participant responses.
+To assess the reliability of the free-recall scoring functions, we used lrd to first convert the data from wide to long-format and then to score participant responses.
 First, arrange_data() was used to convert the data into long format.
 The resulting output data contained participant responses and unique identifiers for each participant.
 Next, a scoring key was created for each of the 6 lists.
 Each list was then scored separately using prop_correct_free().
 This scoring was an iterative process which used each of the six cutoff values as used in the sensitivity and specificity analyses, allowing us to monitor how changes to the Levenshtein distance selected for scoring affected the scored output.
 The final datasets were created by combining the scored output within each list type at each of the four cutoff values.
 This resulted in three datasets, each corresponding to one of the three list types (categorical, ad-hoc, or unrelated) used by Huff et al. (2018).

 Determining the Optimal Scoring Criterion